from small one page howto to huge articles all in one place

 total

-number of leap seconds to be applied after the given time.
+number of leap seconds to be applied during the time period

 The pairs of values are sorted in ascending order by time.